 Most of these accounting tools are also not free and have upfront and annual subscription costs.
 It’s also important to understand that even though you use online accounting software, you still need accounting knowledge to prepare profit and loss statements and balance sheets.

-Accountant Online offers a free subscription to Xero Premium Package for all our accountancy clients.
-If you have questions about online accounting software or starting a business in Ireland, join our Startup Webinar with Chartered Accountant Jennifer Harrison.
+Accountant Online offers a free subscription to Xero Premium Package for clients availing of our Startup Offer.
+If you have questions about online accounting software or starting a business in Ireland, join our Startup Webinar with Certified Public Accountant Tamar Heffernan.

 The cost of doing your own accounts